-The CRUMBS Project
+Charity information: The CRUMBS Project

 BARRIERS TO PAID EMPLOYMENT: PROVING DISABILITY CAN BE OVERCOME

 1)Taking people furthest from the workplace.
 2) Assessing barriers to employment.
-3) Overcoming low esteem 4) Offering: a) in-depth 2 year training programme b) careful analysis to assess needs c) Intern graduate programme to finetune attitudes and skills for sustained employment d) new Outreach programme to support employers and employees now our target.
+3) Overcoming low esteem 4) Offering: a) in-depth 2 year training programme b) careful analysis to assess needs c) Intern graduate programme to finetune attitudes and skills for sustained employment d) new Outreach job coach to support employers and employees now our target.
 Work-steps programme towards paid employment: the biggest hurdle of all.

 Crumbs mixed-disability 2 year training in Community Food Service Programmes combats very low self-esteem/no experience of work/barriers to communication.
 Very careful analysis/discussion reveals ambitions/personal training needs.
 TARGET: attaining first rung on the employment ladder which can be a major feat.
 This fund creates opportunities to assist change from benefit dependency to paid work: generates references for future employment.: nationally recognised qualifications.

 Community Meals Services for work experience/ references for future jobs/ workplace abilities.

 Activities» 1.
 Develop food services in Independent-living Housing Association accommodation: deliver sustained work practices/ conditions for future employment

 » 2.
 Develop service teams for lunches/ breakfasts/ teas: wide spread of events/ resilience gained from new venues/ positive outcomes from experience.